cs1302uga/cs1302-tutorials/scripts/scripts.md

   ```

   Historically, his first line is known as a _shebang_ since it starts with
-  the number sign followed by an exlamation mark.
+  the number sign followed by an exclamation mark.

 The interpreter must be a valid pathname for an executable program which is not
 itself a script.
 When executed, then interpreter will be invoked with the following